Winning the Rental Market: Strategies for Converting Renters into Homebuyers

 Deliverable: A single landing page with one form field set.
 Ask for first name, email, and lease end month.

-What to do: Run a six-month curriculum using Email Marketing for Real Estate Agents.
-Write one email per week for month one, then shift to every other week once replies start climbing.
+What to do: Run a 6-month curriculum using Email Marketing for Real Estate Agents.
+Write one email per week for month one, then shift to every other week once the list starts showing reply patterns.

 Why it matters: Education lowers fear.
 When renters understand their numbers and options, they stop avoiding the topic and start asking questions.

-Deliverable: A six-month sequence with three milestones: Month 1 clarity, Month 3 credit and savings, Month 6 market and costs.
+Deliverable: A 6-month sequence with three milestones: Month 1 clarity, Month 3 credit and savings, Month 6 market and costs.

 What to do: Trigger a light offer 120 days before the lease end month.
 Offer a coffee meeting, a lender intro, or a buying power audit that stays under 15 minutes.